Nebraska Cross Country Skiing Trails and Maps

 NE 22.97 mi Concrete

-The Keystone Trail is a popular urban-to-rural corridor for commuters and recreationalists of all stripes: college students, business professionals, families and others who desire access to Omaha's...
+The Keystone Trail is a popular urban-to-rural corridor for commuters and recreationists of all stripes: college students, business professionals, families, and others who desire access to Omaha's...

-The MoPac Trail follows the former Missouri Pacific Railroad's Omaha Belt Line (hence "MoPac").
-This eastern segment of the rail corridor offers a rural experience, heading east from the outskirts of...
+The MoPac Trail East follows the former Missouri Pacific Railroad's Omaha Belt Line (hence "MoPac").
+The trail offers a rural experience, heading east from the outskirts of Lincoln through the small...

 Niobrara State Park has a total 14 miles of trails open to a variety of uses, including snowmobiling.
 A 2.1-mile hike–bike trail incorporates a trestle from the old Chicago Northwestern Railroad,...